felixwetell/Kazoku.Dev.Api/README.md

 ## Description

-API Template project, developed by [Kazoku IT AB](https://kazoku.se).
+Kazoku.Dev API project, developed by [Kazoku IT AB](https://kazoku.se).

+Created to show off the different types of projects we are working on at Kazoku.
+We will also include some useful tools.

 ## Features